Help Your Son or Daughter Quit Heroin

 try your best to show nothing but love,

 kindness, and compassion to your child.
-Just as

 You can do this.
 You can

 begin to influence your child to at least start